Hithaishikn123/Hithaishiknbpc/README.md

         }
     }

-    //wacp to check if a number is divisible by 2
+    //7 wacp to check if a number is divisible by 2
     #include<stdio.h>
 int main()
 {